lucasArena/my-booking/README.md

 # My Booking

-My Booking is a React + TypeScript single-page application for browsing premium properties, booking new stays, and managing existing reservations through an intuitive drawer-driven workflow.
+My Booking is a React + TypeScript single-page application for browsing properties, booking new stays, and managing existing bookings.

 ## Getting Started